Fort Crevecoeur: Fort St. Louis du Pimiteoui

 In 1691, Tonti returned to the area and founded another fort.
 This fort is known variously as Fort St. Louis du Pimiteoui, Fort Pimiteoui, and Old Fort Peoria (Pimiteoui – English: Fat Lake – was the name of what is now called, Peoria Lake, a stretch where the Illinois River significantly widens).
 It was intermittently a center of trade, particularly fur trade, and sometimes settlement throughout the colonial period, when control of it shifted from the French to the British in 1763 after the French and Indian War.

+Disputed location

+Before 1922, the county Superintendent of Woodford, Peoria, and Tazewell counties appointed a committee of nine people to make a study of the fort's location and present a public report.
+The committee excavated in several places, but were unable to agree on a report.
+The Tazewell County Historical Society reviewed evidence presented for the various sites, and voted to select the Lagron site near the river above the present depot in Wesley City.
+The State Historical Society had a committee to review evidence, but due to deaths of some members of the Committee, the composition of the committee changed before work could be completed.